Instagram was bought by Facebook for a cool one billion dollars.

 It can be a little difficult to do research for hashtags with Instagram when you use the app.
 But one easy way to get started is by researching which hashtags your competitors are using.

 The use of hashtags is a substantial topic by itself.
-Fortunately, Later.com has a detailed guide if you need more help with hashtags.
+Learn more in our Instagram hashtags guide.

 Create engaging photos